 Anglo-American University offers a selection of prestigious graduate degrees.
 You can enter AAU as a graduate student if you are either in your last year of undergraduate studies or have completed your bachelor’s degree.
-If you are applying for the MBA Program, please follow the requirements here.

 Decide which program suits you best